japila-books/spark-sql-internals/docs/spark-sql-SQLExecution.md

 ====
 `withExecutionId` is used when:

-* `BroadcastExchangeExec` is requested to link:spark-sql-SparkPlan-BroadcastExchangeExec.adoc#doPrepare[prepare for execution] (and initializes link:spark-sql-SparkPlan-BroadcastExchangeExec.adoc#relationFuture[relationFuture] for the first time)
+* `BroadcastExchangeExec` is requested to spark-sql-SparkPlan-BroadcastExchangeExec.md#doPrepare[prepare for execution] (and initializes spark-sql-SparkPlan-BroadcastExchangeExec.md#relationFuture[relationFuture] for the first time)

-* `SubqueryExec` is requested to link:spark-sql-SparkPlan-SubqueryExec.adoc#doPrepare[prepare for execution] (and initializes link:spark-sql-SparkPlan-SubqueryExec.adoc#relationFuture[relationFuture] for the first time)
+* `SubqueryExec` is requested to spark-sql-SparkPlan-SubqueryExec.md#doPrepare[prepare for execution] (and initializes spark-sql-SparkPlan-SubqueryExec.md#relationFuture[relationFuture] for the first time)
 ====

 === [[checkSQLExecutionId]] `checkSQLExecutionId` Method